witAdmin: Customize and manage objects for tracking work

 You can create and modify objects for tracking work items by using Process Editor, a power tool for Visual Studio.
 This tool is not supported.
 For more information, see the following page on the Microsoft website: Team Foundation Server PowerTools.

-To access the witadmin command-line tool, open a Command Prompt window where either Visual Studio or Team Explorer is installed and enter:
+To access the witadmin command-line tool, open a Command Prompt window where either you’ve installed a version of Visual Studio and enter:

 cd %programfiles(x86)%\Microsoft Visual Studio 14.0\Common7\IDE